-In this article, I'll give you a tour of Unity's 2D features with an overview of what tools you'll need to create a 2D game - and where to find them in the editor!
+In this article, I'll give you a tour of Unity's 2D features with an overview of what tools you'll need to create a platformer - or any kind of 2D game - and where to find them in the editor!

 If you're considering Unity among other 2D game engines, take a look at this article for some options.

 And if you'd prefer a visual tour of Unity, check out this video instead (28 minute watch):

 On first glance, Unity's editor will look familiar if you've used another "all-in-one" game engine, but if it's your initial entrée into game development, it might be overwhelming.
 Moreover, if you don't already have some experience working in C#, I highly recommend doing some tutorials using Microsoft's .NET or similar.
 Unity has a relatively steep learning curve, and if you can come to it with some basic proficiency with C#, you'll have an easier onboarding experience.

 A lot of your time will be spent in the hierarchy (1), which allows you to keep track of all of your game objects in a given "scene," which is a specific portion of your game (like your "Start" menu or a particular game world in your platformer).
 With it, you can nest objects under others, manage your cameras and canvasses, and navigate through all of the game objects you've created.

 You'll want to keep organized in your project tab (2), which acts as a file system that you can structure as you see fit.
 One best practice, for example, is to collect all of your assets in one folder, animations in another, scripts in yet another, and so forth.
 You can also click over to the console tab if you've instructed Unity to log stuff under circumstances that you dictate.